JoinColony/colonyJS/packages/colony-js-adapter/Readme.md

 [ethers.js](https://github.com/ethers-io/ethers.js/),
 [web3.js](https://github.com/ethereum/web3.js/)) so that they have a simple and predictable API.
-Additionally, the interface requires the adapter to provide contract loading functionality.
+Additionally, the interface requires the adapter to provide Contract loading functionality.

 ## Installation